 Step 7.
 Identify Intangible Measures

-The final step in measuring learning is identifying the intangible, non-monetary benefits associated with the training program.
+The final step is identifying the intangible, non-monetary benefits associated with the training program.
 These are the benefits that it is impossible or too costly to quantify.

 For some programs—such as interpersonal skills training, team development, leadership, and management development—intangible, non-monetary benefits are extremely valuable and may carry as much influence as the hard data items.